LAION-AI/Open-Assistant/website/README.md

 1. Define functional React components (with types for all properties when feasible).

+### URL Paths

+To use stable and consistent URL paths, we recommend the following strategy for new tasks:

+1. For any task that involves writing a free-form response, put the page under `website/src/pages/create` with a page name matching the task type, such as `summarize_story.tsx`.
+1. For any task that evaluates, rates, or ranks content, put the page under `website/src/pages/evaluate` with a page name matching the task type such as `rate_summary.tsx`.

+With this we'll be able to ensure these contribution pages are hidden from logged out users but accessible to logged in users.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: